Your About page is one of the most important web pages on your blog.

 - How to eliminate objections on your About page

 Having an About page can be beneficial to your overall blogging success.
-For instance, when you search for ‘Pat Flynn,’ the owner of Smart Passive Income, you will see that the blog’s About page ranks #2:
+For instance, when you search for “Pat Flynn,” the owner of Smart Passive Income, you will see that the blog’s About page ranks on the first results page:

 There are 4,000 average monthly searches.
-Since Search Engine Watch reveals that the top three search results have a click-through rate of up to 58.4%, we can deduce that a search term with 4,000 average monthly searches will generate 1000+ organic visitors every month.
+Since studies show that the top five search results get up to 70% of the clicks, we can deduce that a search term with 4,000 average monthly searches will generate 1,000+ organic visitors every month.

 When people search for you, they will probably find your About page.
 That’s why it’s worth getting it right.